DanielTakeshi/ros-simple-examples/camera/README.md

 ```

 where `X` should be replaced with `hsr` or `fetch`, depending on your robot.
 This will run some code and save some images from the robot's camera.

-See
-`RESULTS.md` for more detailed examples.
+**See `RESULTS.md` for details.**

 In order for this to do something interesting, you need to start the Gazebo
 simulator so that a ROS master exists.
 For the Fetch, one possibility is to run: